silviucpp/erlcass/README.md

 - Add support for Setting serial consistency,
 - Add support for pagination,
-- Add support for setting log level and custom handler
 - Add support for UDT
 - Add support for Cassandra 2.2 data types `tinyint` and `smallint`
 - Add support for the Cassandra 2.2 `date` data type